Hyena Pan: Our View

 If we are to mention any drawbacks: We are not aware of this camp offering a Mokoro experience.
 Hyena Pan is not a Camp that is near the Okavango Floodwaters where Mokoro boating usually takes place.
 Hyena Pan is also an hour’s drive from Banoka airstrip, which can be quite a long, hot and dusty drive, especially if you have already travelled far on that day.

-Hyena Pan is considered excellent value for money.
 The owners are still developing the camp and you can see that in their relatively low charges.
 We recommend this camp, in particular for the well trained guides and walking experience, but also because it’s a clean, comfortable, unpretentious camp that offers good value for money in an area teeming with wildlife.